A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsubsection{Survey details}

 Survey participants were asked to rate each of the 40 characteristics on a five-point Likert scale, which are shown as rows in~\autoref{tab:bigasstable}.
-We again ended with standard demographic questions to understand our sample population.
+Again, we ended with standard demographic questions to understand our sample population.